rajsameer/vertica-datasource/README.md

 # Vertica Grafana Data Source
 This is a work-in-progress Grafana plugin to support the Vertica database.

 It defines a new datsource that communicates with Vertica using the Vertica golang driver. [http://github.com/vertica/vertica-sql-go].
-Due to this, we needed to implement both front and and back end components using the slightly-undocumented backend framework.
+This pulugin is a backend data source plugin.

 ## Installtion
 As of now this plugin is not singed , so you will have to clone the repo and then build it.